jimhigson/oboe.js/writing/main/5_Implementation.md

 of programming [@humanize side8-9].
 When we bring together the medium and the message the cost of small experimentation is very low and I feel that programming becomes more explorative and expressive.

-As well as correct execution, the project is required to not surpass a certain size so on save the code is also compressed and the size reported.
-Automatically also testing the built size of the library.
-Useful to keep an eye on the size of Oboe to qualify as a micro-library on a line-by-line basis.

 The integration tests are not run on save because they intentionally simulate slow transfers and take some time to run.
 The integration tests